Xeeynamo/psyz/README.md

 ## Integrate PSY-Z SDK

-To cross-compile your application between PSY-Q and PSY-Z, there is an important step to follow.
-The PSY-Q SDK uses something called _ordered table_, often abbreviated as `ot`.
-The type of this variable is `u_long*`.
-Due to how PSY-Q handles memory, the ordered table will not work on other platforms without modification.
-You need to replace `u_long*` with `OT_TYPE*` and include the header `psyz.h`, along with the modified `lib*.h` headers in your software.

-If your software uses `u_long` to store 32-bit values you will need to change the type as `usigned int`, otherwise data will not be stored as expected on 64-bit builds.
-This is true for many samples from the PSX SDK.

-In rare cases where certain applications or games recreate or reuse GPU primitives defined in `libgpu.h`, be sure to replace the struct field at the beginning of your custom structs from `u_long*` tag to `O_TAG`.
-You can refer to struct `POLY_F3` or similar for examples of how the original structures were adjusted.
+Porting a PlayStation 1 game or application to PSY-Z requires careful code modifications and build system integration to ensure compatibility across both the original PlayStation 1 hardware and modern platforms.

+For a comprehensive guide, please refer to the **[Porting Guide](PORTING_GUIDE.md)**.

-To include the necessary headers, add `-Ipsyz/include`to your GCC or Clang compiler flags.
-You can look into the `samples/` directory for examples on how to set up a project to target both PlayStation 1 hardware and PSY-Z on PC.
+You can also look into the `samples/` directory for complete examples on how to set up a project to target both PlayStation 1 hardware and PSY-Z on PC.

 ## Set-up the PSY-Z SDK